StaberindeZA/hello-world/README.md

 # hello-world
 Hi there

-SAP developer looking to expand outside of SAP.
+SAP developer looking to expand knowledge outside of SAP.
 Time to shake off the rust.